eliabntt/gazebo_resources/README.md

 `models` directory contains various models
-`world` directory contains various world configurations `photos` directory contains various screenshots for the world configurations
+`world` directory contains various world configurations `screenshots` directory contains various screenshots for the world configurations and of some resources

+**In the `all_worlds_name_order.pdf` file you can pre-visualize the worlds ordered by name.**

 ### Option 1 - easiest
 To use these worlds you can simply set the path in your launch file/package.